Regulations governing the EMI license in Lithuania

 Additional services on request

-• Preparation of required documents for the licensing
+• Preparation of the documents required for licensing

 • Accounting services

-• Assistance in opening bank account, including segregated and safeguard accounts
+• Assistance in opening a bank account, including segregated and safeguard accounts

 • Connection with SWIFT